 4. It adds a sense of scale

-If you only want to give your customers a size reference, you don’t need to spend too much money on hiring live models, especially if your business is at its infancy and you don’t have friends or families who can model for you.
+If you only want to give your customers a size reference, you don’t need to spend too much money on hiring live models, especially if your business is in its infancy and you don’t have friends or families who can model for you.
 Using a mannequin when photographing jewelry can do the same job as live models in terms of showing scale, albeit, it lacks personality.
 Nonetheless, it does the job too, as evidenced in the image above.

 5. It helps you achieve consistency

 Who says you can’t have a professional-looking website and/or eCommerce store if you use mannequins?
 In fact, mannequins are an easy way towards achieving consistency because unlike models that come and go (which means there will be times when you have to use different models), you’ll get to use the same mannequins over and over, thereby giving your website a consistent appearance.
-For instance, if you use white linen bust when photographing jewelry pieces, ensure that you use the same bust consistently through your site.
+For instance, if you use a white linen bust when photographing jewelry pieces, ensure that you use the same bust consistently throughout your site.

 Consistency is a critical component of your design and content.
 It makes your customers feel comfortable whenever they visit your website.
 It also minimizes confusion when shopping for an item since uniformity allows a painless comparison of items.
 This way they’ll know what they want, and they can make their buying decision quickly and without your self-sabotaging elements.
-It is your key to better customer experience.
+It is your key to a better customer experience.

 1. Mannequins don’t tell stories

 We all know that customers want stories.
 It’s this element that helps them connect with the product as stories stir emotions leading to desire all the way to making a purchase.
 Unlike live models with personality, mannequins cannot move to demonstrate different poses; hence, it makes it harder for customers to visualize themselves wearing that product.